-WSDOT is removing the Alaskan Way Viaduct from Seattle's central waterfront to make way for the City of Seattle's Waterfront Seattle Program.
-This project will help transform Seattle’s waterfront while removing a vulnerable structure from our road network.
+WSDOT removed the Alaskan Way Viaduct from Seattle's central waterfront to make way for the City of Seattle's Waterfront Seattle Program.
+The viaduct was seismically vulnerable and demolishing it will help transform Seattle’s waterfront.

 Why remove the viaduct

-The Alaskan Way Viaduct was built in the 1950s and was damaged in the 2001 Nisqually Earthquake.
-While it was strengthened and safe for daily use, the structure is seismically vulnerable.
-The viaduct’s role in moving people into and through downtown Seattle will be replaced by the new SR 99 tunnel and a new Alaskan Way surface street built once the viaduct is gone.
+Built in the 1950s, the Alaskan Way Viaduct was damaged in the 2001 Nisqually Earthquake.
+While it was strengthened and safe for daily use, the structure remained seismically vulnerable.
+The viaduct’s role in moving people into and through downtown Seattle will be replaced by the new SR 99 tunnel and a new Alaskan Way surface street now under construction.

 Scope of work

 Viaduct removal work began on Feb.
-12, 2019 and will conclude in fall 2019.
-The major elements of this project are:
+12, 2019 and concluded in November 2019.
+The major elements of this project were: